luke-r-mills/luke-r-mills.github.io/_posts/2023-06-03-analysing-a-dirt-cheap-router_part_4.md

 | *$s3* | *0x802ab9f4* |
 | *$ra* | *0x801888e0* |

 The last thing to mention about these addresses is that they contain 0's, which we obviously cannot send as this is a *strcpy* overflow.
 However, as long as *$s0* and *$s1* are alligned on the 4-byte boundary, they can be basically any value and nothing seems to break, which is good for us!
-I changed all of the 0's to 4's and tested with these value and there was no crash, nice.
+I changed all of the 0's to 4's and tested with these values and there was no crash, nice.

 ## Reversing Stack Layout